apidae-tourisme/apidae-php/README.md

 ### Creating a Client

-All you need to do then is create a `Client` instance:
+You need to create a `Client` instance:

 ```php
 $client = new \Sitra\ApiClient\Client([